FINDING MISSING PEOPLE, KIDS AND PETS FROM THE AIR

 The very nature of SAR operations is entirely unpredictable.
 You can be responding to a flood disaster one week and a searching for a wandering toddler the next.
 The key to any purchase is maximizing your flexibility so that you can respond well to any contingency.

-The DJI Matrice M210 is by far the most flexible, configurable choice that lets you conquer a variety of mission profiles and field scenarios.
-You can event rent it as a pre-configured bundle with two cameras, one thermal and one zoom.
+The DJI Matrice 300 RTK is by far the most flexible, configurable choice that lets you conquer a variety of mission profiles and field scenarios.
+You can even rent it as a pre-configured bundle with sensors.

-Designed to be highly configurable, the Matrice M210 has dual downward-facing camera ports so that you can fly with both the thermal XT sensor and the Z30 visible camera with an integrated 30X zoom lens.
+Designed to be highly configurable, the Matrice 300 RTK can have dual downward-facing camera ports so that you can fly with both the Zenmuse H20N and the MP130 Speaker.
 This setup is the best of both worlds and meets the needs of even the most demanding SAR teams.
-In the dual-battery configuration, the Matrice M210 can accomplish of up to 30 minutes on a charge, depending on sensor payload(s).
+In the dual-battery configuration, the Matrice 300 RTK can accomplish of up to 55 minutes on a charge, depending on sensor payload(s).
 Moreover, you’ll have live HD-quality video streaming back to your tablet or phone for the entire flight.
+There is an HDMI output on the controller too for those that have a command center display.
+If you need a drop system to release a life jacket, radio or cell phone, this is possible with the DroMight Talon Drop system.